Amisulpride: Schizophrenia

 Although according to other studies it appears to have comparable efficacy to olanzapine in the treatment of schizophrenia, amisulpride augmentation, similarly to sulpiride augmentation, has been considered a viable treatment option (although this is based on low-quality evidence) in clozapine-resistant cases of schizophrenia.
 Another recent study concluded that amisulpride is an appropriate first-line treatment for the management of acute psychosis.

+Depression

+Amisulpride is approved and used at low doses in the treatment of dysthymia and major depressive disorder.
+Whereas typical doses used in schizophrenia block postsynaptic dopamine D2-like receptors and reduce dopaminergic neurotransmission, low doses of amisulpride preferentially block presynaptic dopamine D2 and D3 autoreceptors and thereby disinhibit dopamine release and enhance dopaminergic neurotransmission.
+A 2010 Cochrane review found that low-dose amisulpride was effective in the treatment of dysthymia.
+Likewise, a 2024 literature review found that low-dose amisulpride was effective for dysthymia.
+The drug is approved for depression specifically in Italy, Greece, and certain other European countries.

 Postoperative nausea and vomiting

 Amisulpride is indicated for use in the United States in adults for the prevention of postoperative nausea and vomiting (PONV), either alone or in combination with an antiemetic of a different class; and to treat PONV in those who have received antiemetic prophylaxis with an agent of a different class or have not received prophylaxis.

+Available forms

+Amisulpride is available in the form of 100, 200, and 400 mg oral tablets.
+In the United States, it is available in the form of a 5 mg/2 mL (2.5 mg/mL) solution for intravenous administration.